SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/misc_changes_en.md

 If you sneak while swapping items, only half of the items will go into the other hand.

 ### {% href_link 🐸 | Aquatic Frogs %}
-Frogs are considered as part of aquatic mobs.
+{% symlink frog, Frogs %} are considered as part of aquatic mobs.
 For example, this makes them sensitive to `«Impaling»`{: .mc-aqua} enchantment.

 ### {% href_link 🎩 | Blessing of Unbinding %}
 `«Curse of Binding»`{: .mc-red} enchantment can be mitigated by having the enhanced `«Weakness»`{: .mc-aqua} potion effect.